 Reply.
 No later than 10 days after a response is served, a party may file a reply.
 The reply is limited to matters addressed in the response and may not exceed 3,000 words if typed and 11 pages if handwritten.
 It also must comply with the requirements in subpart (c)(1) and may not include an appendix.

 Computing and Modifying Appellate Court Deadlines.
 Except as otherwise provided herein, Rule 31.3(d) governs the computation of any appellate court deadline in this rule.
-An appellate court may modify any deadline in accordance with Rule 31.3(e).

 Amicus Curiae.
 Rules 31.13(a)(7) and 31.15 govern filing and responding to an amicus curiae brief.